Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Simulation study

 We perform the following experiment.
-For $N=50,100,150,\dots,\linebreak500,600,\dots,1000$ (i.e. 15 values for $N$) and for $d=1,\dots,6$, we generate 2500 realizations of the $(N,d)$-Dirichlet DPP.
+For $N=50,100,150,\dots,\linebreak500,600,\dots,1000$ ({\it i.e. } 15 values for $N$) and for $d=1,\dots,6{,10}$, we generate 2500 realizations of the $(N,d)$-Dirichlet DPP.
 The factorization $N=\prod_{i=1}^d n_i$ is set such that the fluctuation of the $n_i$'s is minimized.
 For example, for $N=100$ and $d=2$, we set $n=(10,10)$ while when $d=6$ we choose $n=(5,5,2,2,1,1)$.

-We use the simulation algorithm provided in \cite{Houghetal06}.
-Basically, it relies upon a Gram-Schmidt orthogonalization of $N$ vectors with dimension $N$, with a cost of order $N^3$, and a rejection sampling step.
-Sampling DPPs with large $N$ or when $d>4$ is very time consuming using the standard \texttt R package \texttt{spatstat} \cite{baddeley:rubak:turner:15}.
-Therefore, we have reimplemented an \texttt R package based on C++ functions (available on \url{https://github.com/AdriMaz/rcdpp/}).
-We perform our experiments in very reasonable computing time, with a 2,3 GHz Intel Core i5 processor and only 8 Go (2133 MHz DDR4) of RAM.
-For example, sampling a DPP with $N=1000$ in dimension 6 can be performed in a few seconds.
+We use the simulation algorithm provided by \cite{Houghetal06}.
+Basically, it relies upon a Gram-Schmidt orthogonalization of $N$ vectors with dimension $N$, with a cost of order $N^3$, and a {costly} rejection sampling step {for the simulation of each point location.} Sampling DPPs with large $N$ or when $d>4$ is very time consuming using the standard \texttt R package \texttt{spatstat} \cite{baddeley:rubak:turner:15}.
+Therefore, we have reimplemented an \texttt R package based on C++ functions (available at \url{https://github.com/AdriMaz/rcdpp/}).
+We perform our experiments in very reasonable computing time, with a {basic laptop} (2,3 GHz Intel Core i5 processor, 8 Go (2133 MHz DDR4) of RAM).
+For example, sampling a DPP with $N=1000$ in dimension 6 can be performed {within a reasonable time (approximately one minute)}.

 For each $d$, each function and each replication of the point pattern, we evaluate the estimator $\widehat \mu_N(f_I)$ given by~\eqref{eq:def_Iest} with $I=\overline{d}$.
 To visualize the rate of convergence of the variance, we perform a linear regression of the logarithm of empirical variances in terms of $\log(N)$.
 According to Theorem~\ref{thm:asymp_Iest} (ii), the expected slope is $-1-1/d$.
-For each test function, $d$ and $N$, we also test the normality of estimates using the Shapiro-Wilk test.
-After adjusting the p-values using Holm procedure for each function and each $d$, we find that none of the p-values are smaller than $5\%$.
-Therefore the normality assumption is never rejected.
+For each test function, $d$ and $N$, we also test the normality of estimates using the Shapiro-Wilk test {\cite{shapiro:wilk:1965}}, after adjusting the $p$-values using Holm procedure {\cite{holm:1979}} for each function and each $d$. {Results are reported in Figure~\ref{fig:ResMCComp}.
+The fourth columns of the summary tables expose the usual Student-t confidence interval for the slopes.
+The values of $N$ for which the normality assumptions has been rejected, {\it i.e. } for which adjusted $p$-value is smaller than 0.05, are represented by crosses instead of regular dots.
+We still made the arbitrary choice to keep them when performing the regression lines.
+We have also arbitrarily translated the curves to focus the interpretation on the slopes.
+Thus in Figures \ref{fig:ResMCComp}-\ref{fig:ResMCCompWithProj6DBH} (as well as figures presented in Appendix~\ref{app:simulations}) the $y$-axis has no meaning.}